modernserf/huevos-rancheros/README.md

     + optional ingredients (beans, rice, guac)
     + optional preparation methods

-# Model App
+# What is an app?
 - Huevos Rancheros recipe builder
     + help create new recipes
     + track success of recipes/styles
-- I find it hard to tell the difference between a terrible idea and a brilliant one until I've really explored it
+    + I find it hard to tell the difference between a terrible idea and a brilliant one until I've really explored it
     + kopi luwak principle
+- an app is not a document
+    + html created with a particular kind of document in mind
+    + style attrs/tags added haphazardly to allow vernacular markup
+    + css derived from those attributes
+    + javascript/DOM similarly created without knowing what they would be used for
+    + wildly varying browser support
+    + best practices arise to make sense of this
+        + progressive enhancement
+        + restricted subsets
+            * browser-safe pallette
+            * javascript: the good parts
+            * SMACSS, OOCSS
+        + separation of semantics and style (CSS Zen Garden)
+        + increase accessibility/usabilty, decrease complexity
+- many apps are customized document viewers
+    + a book is both a document and the machine for reading it
+    + an article is not a calendar is not a presentation is not a tweet is not a github profile, but they are all documents
+    + the "document" is a pattern; there is not one correct way to make a document

+---

+This section probably needs to be reorganized.

 # React
 - rendering library built by facebook